Best food processor review, by someone who has actually cooked a ton of food processor for years

-Processor versus blender for nutbutters: Also comparatively, though blenders such as Blendtec say they do nutbutters, unless you buy a nutbutter attachment such as this twister jar by Blendtec (mini jar) you will not be able to make nutbutter unless you are using a few kilos of nuts! (and use roasted nuts-you can roast them yourself or buy roasted nuts).
+Processor versus blender for nutbutters: Comparatively, though blenders such as Blendtec say they do nutbutters, unless you buy a nutbutter attachment such as this twister jar by Blendtec (mini jar) or a bundle with both the blender and the twister jar, then you will not be able to make nutbutter unless you are using a few kilos of nuts!
+(Tip for any machine: use roasted nuts-you can roast them yourself or buy roasted nuts).
 So go based on your needs.
 I found that investing in a processor made more sense than in an expensive top of the line high-speed blender (though they do have their place of course and are loved by many!).
-Of course some people have both though.
+Of course some people can afford to have both though and that is ideal.
 Blenders are for liquids, processors are for solids, since dry ingredients and long processing such as with nutbutter would burn out the motor on most blenders, except those like Blendtec and Vitamix.
-Also blenders are louder than processors so for longer jobs I prefer a processor in general.
+Also high-speed blenders are louder than food processors so for longer jobs I prefer a food processor in general.

-Budget pick: Here is an example of an affordable basic 8-cup food processor by Cuisinart, and I am showing both models by Cuisinart, one regular priced model and one older and cheaper.
-I heard one of them has a problem with the base getting stuck to the motor but I don’t recall which model and I don’t know if it was a one-off occurrence on a bad model.
+Budget pick: Here is an example of an affordable basic 8-cup food processor by Cuisinart, and I am showing both models by Cuisinart, one American Amazon link model and one Canadian Amazon link.
 Cuisinart is a nice mid-range, budget-friendly option for food processors.
-The Cuisinart 11 cup food processor is a family sized option.
+The Cuisinart 11 cup food processor is a family-sized option.

-Or if you want to invest in the best food processor or have a weak or injured wrist, carpal tunnel, or arthritis and want a machine to help slice yams, sweet potatoes, potatoes, carrots, etc then the Breville Sous Chef food processor that has the option of a wider slicing disc is best (it has an adjustable slicing disc to adapt to the size you like-a unique feature, plus it has a wider chute for whole potatoes, and it can accommodate this due to its powerful motor).
+Or if you want to invest in the best food processor or have a weak or injured wrist, carpal tunnel, or arthritis and want a machine to help slice yams, sweet potatoes, potatoes, carrots, etc into potato chips or carrot coins then the Breville Sous Chef food processor that has the option of making wider slices than most processors (it has an adjustable slicing disc to adapt to the size you like-a unique feature, plus it has a wider chute for whole potatoes, and it can accomodate large tubers due to its powerful motor).
 Because it is a 12-cup food processor with a powerful motor the motor on this processor is heavy, so it requires to be on the counter unless you like the idea of constantly lifting and moving a 20 lb motor.
 Most standard 8-cup food processors are under 10 lbs.
 Although heavy due to power it doesn’t have a much a significantly bigger footprint than a standard food processor (ie. it doesn’t take much more counter space).

 Please note since pandemic shopping is causing daily new shortages on any basic kitchen appliances used for pastry and dough as well as cooking, and prices are going up I have included a few different links of the same product, as my original link in the picture below is currently unavailable just two days after posting.
 But the text links I added are still available.
 And for now essentially the Breville Sous Chef as well as the Sous Chef Plus model (with mini bowl included) are the same price so go with the Plus model if you can for the biggest bang for your buck!